my dentist blackwood logo

 • In the first 24 hours, mild soreness, swelling, or stiffness can occur at the injection site.
 These short-term effects usually ease with rest.

-• Over the coming days, some patients may experience reduced facial pain and improved jaw function, although the timing of these improvements varies between people.
+• Over the coming days, some patients may experience reduced facial pain and improved jaw function, although the timing of these improvements varies between patients.

 • Improvements often continue over several weeks.
 In some cases, benefits may last months, depending on the type of injection used.